Search for, view and comment on planning applications with our Public Access website.

 Comment on applications

 Any written comments you make in relation to an application, by law, must be placed on the public application file.
-This means that your comments, your name and address will form part of the planning application documents.
+This means that your comments, together with your name and address will form part of the planning application documents and will be available for public inspection at our offices.

-Your comments will be published on our website (via public access).
-Prior to publishing online we will remove your name, any signature, email address, telephone number and any other personal information (this does not include your address).
-However, please ensure that you do not enter any of your personal information within the ‘Your Comments’ box when submitting your comments online, as this may result in your details appearing in the public domain without our knowledge.
+Your comments will also be published on our website (via public access).
+Prior to publishing online we will remove your name, any signature, email address, address and telephone number and any other personal information.
+You are encouraged to submit your comments via the online portal however, please ensure that you do not enter any of your personal information within the ‘Your Comments’ box when submitting your comments online, as this may result in your details appearing in the public domain without our knowledge.

 Please note: Anonymous comments will not be taken into consideration, so please state your name, address and postcode.
 Your comments cannot be kept as confidential.